Ascension firefighters put out house fire in neighborhood off La. 42

 PRAIRIEVILLE - Fire crews in Prairieville put out a house fire in a neighborhood off La.
 42 under control Tuesday afternoon.

 The house fire happened on Autumn Meadow Avenue.
-Emergency vehicles are blocking traffic as firefighters worked to put our the fire that caused the home's roof to collapse.
+Emergency vehicles are blocking traffic as firefighters worked to put out the fire that caused the home's roof to collapse.

 Ascension Fire Chief Patrick Carpenter said the fire started around 4 p.m.